mikependon/RepoDB.NET/pages/classes/converter.md

 ## When to use the Enum Default Database Type?

 You should only use the enumeration default database type setting if you wish to override the default conversion of the library pertaining to enumeration.
-By default, the library is auto-converting the enumeration to `DbType.String`, but this behavior is only applicable to the non-model-based operations.
+By default, the library is auto-converting the enumeration to [DbType.String](https://learn.microsoft.com/en-us/dotnet/api/system.data.dbtype?view=net-6.0), but this behavior is only applicable to the non-model-based operations.

 Let us say you have these enums.